 If you have read my 7 days in Northern Italy itinerary (and I hope you did) you know I’m very good at planning trips in Italy.
 Thus, here goes my one week in Southern Italy Itinerary.

 Italy is amazing.
 The narrow streets, colorful houses, delicious food, strong coffee.
-Take that and add-in incredible beaches and Caribean like water, and you know you are in Southern Italy.
+Take that and add in incredible beaches and Caribean-like water, and you know you are in South Italy.